 - In the upper part of the Public network page, select the created instance.

 - Click Open Internet Access Entry in the upper left corner.
 The button status changes to Opening, as shown in the figure below:

 After Internet access is enabled, the Docker client can access the image repositories through the Internet.

-In the "Create Public Network Access Allowlist" window, add the public IP addresses or IP ranges that are allowed to access the image repositories and add remarks for this rule (optional).
-See the figure below.
+- In the Create Public Network Access Allowlist window, add the public IP addresses or IP ranges that are allowed to access the image repositories and add remarks for this rule (optional), as shown in the figure below:

 We do not recommend that you add

 0.0.0.0/0 to allow all Internet access.
 Alternatively, delete this rule before formally activating the instance.

 Step 5: Creating a Namespace

 - Select Namespace on the left sidebar.
 On the Namespace page that appears, click Create.